xAPI-vle/xAPI-vle-recipe/vocabulary.md

 ## Jisc extensions
 The following terms a newly minted in the http://xapi.jisc.ac.uk namespace.
-Not that the namespace URI may change.
+Note that the namespace URI may change.

 | Label  		| Description   | IRI    | Example Usage
 | ------------- | ------------- |------------------------------------------------------|----|